-One of the benefits of PSEO is earning college credit while in high school-which can mean saved money and saved time.
+One of the benefits of PSEO is earning college credit while in high school-which can mean saved money and possibly, saved time.
 Students have the option to work towards a 2-year degree while also completing their high school graduation requirements (but remember-graduating high school is the top priority!).
-If a student indicates a desire to earn a 2-year degree, we will discuss how this can be accomplished with PSEO.
+If a student indicates their desire to earn a 2-year degree, we'll discuss how this can be accomplished while doing PSEO.

-Students who want to earn a technical/trades degree should be aware that not every program is PSEO eligible, and not every program is a fit for PSEO students.
-See page 23 of this guide for more information.
+Students want to earn a technical/trades degree should be aware that not every program is PSEO eligible, and not every program is a fit for PSEO students.
+See page 19 of this guide for more information.

-Students who want to work towards getting their generals done before transferring to a 4-year college or university need to understand that completing a 2-year degree with us does not guarantee that they'll only have 2 years remaining.
+Students who want to work towards getting their generals done before transferring to a 4-year college or university need to understand that completing a 2-year degree with us doesn't guarantee that they'll only have 2 years remaining.
 Every 4-year institution has different graduation requirements.
-A student may have an extra semester or two to complete those requirements.
+It's possible that a student may have an extra semester or two in order to complete those requirements.

-While we do not expect students to know what they plan to major in or where they hope to go after high school, having an idea of what they're interested in helps us with long range schedule planning.
-That way we are making every effort to get several "common generals" covered.
+While we don't expect students to know what they plan to major in or where they hope to go after high school, having an idea of what they're interested in helps us with long range schedule planning.
+That way we're making every effort to get several "common generals" covered.